Registration has closed as the number of participants reached to the limit.

 - (Revisions will be made in light of the currently planned changes of the position of COVID-19 under the Infectious Disease Control Law and the related revision of the mask-wearing rule, etc.)

 - No observers are allowed without permission.
 Please contact NCS.
 You need to have permission by email the day before the tournament starts. (mail:email@example.com ) However, one parent or guardian per underage participant is allowed in the venue.

-- The organizer reserves the right to change the above conditions in case of reasonable cases before the first round begins.
+- The organizer reserves the right for changing the above rules with adequate reason before the first round starts.

-- Due to the spread of coronavirus infection or other unforeseeable reasons, there may be unavoidable changes to the duration of the event, or the event may be cancelled.
+- Due to the spread of coronavirus infection or other unforeseeable reasons, there may be unavoidable changes to the duration of the rounds or the event may be canceled.

-- NCS cannot be held responsible for any problems that occur between individuals.
+- NCS shall not be responsible for any troubles between individuals.